ietf-wg-cellar/ebml-specification/specification.markdown

 Backward compatibility of new EBML Elements can be achieved by using default values for mandatory elements.
 The default value **MUST** represent the state that was assumed for previous versions of the EBML Schema, without this new EBML Element.
 If such a state doesn't make sense for previous versions, then the new EBML Element **SHOULD NOT** be mandatory.

-Non-mandatory EBML Elements can be added in a new EBMLDocTypeVersion.
-Since they are not mandatory, they won't be found in older versions of the EBMLDocTypeVersion, just as they might not be found in newer versions.
+Non-mandatory EBML Elements can be added in a new DocTypeVersion.
+Since they are not mandatory, they won't be found in older versions of the DocTypeVersion, just as they might not be found in newer versions.
 This causes no compatibility issue.

 ## Forward Compatibility

-EBML Elements **MAY** be marked as deprecated in a new EBMLDocTypeVersion using the `maxver` attribute of the EBML Schema.
-If such an Element is found in an EBML Document with a newer version of the EBMLDocTypeVersion, it **SHOULD** be discarded.
+EBML Elements **MAY** be marked as deprecated in a new DocTypeVersion using the `maxver` attribute of the EBML Schema.
+If such an Element is found in an EBML Document with a newer version of the DocTypeVersion, it **SHOULD** be discarded.

 # Security Considerations